magicleap/DELTAS/README.md

 * NumPy >= 1.18
 * Path >= 15.0.0

 Simply run the following command: `pip install numpy opencv-python path torch torchvision`.
-You need a modern GPU to run the inference code.
+You need a modern GPU to run the inference code in a reasonable time.
+The code supports running the network without a GPU, albeit with slight degradation in performance.

 ### Run the network on sample ScanNet data